Paradoxxs/Gitbook/forensics/windows/program-and-file-execution.md

 * date created - first executed
 * Each .pf will include last time of execution, number of times run, and device and file handles used by the program

-Limitation
+Limitation:

-* vista and win7 - max 128 files
+* vista and win7: max 128 files
-* win8/10 - max 1024 files
+* win8+: max 1024 files

 Tools